Engelmann's hedgehog cactus

 is a typically spiny plant of the Sonoran and Mojave deserts, growing in large clusters (up to 60 stems), and is similar in appearance to echinocereus stramineus

-Like most hedgehog cacti, the spring flowers of echinocereus engelmannii are very bright and colorful.
+Like most hedgehog cacti, the spring flowers of echinocereus engelmannii are very bright and colorful; rich purple-pink, darker towards the base.
 They are followed by spiny, greenish fruits that turn red when ripe.
 Stems are upright at first but may fall to the ground with old age and grow laterally.
 This is one of the most common of the hedgehog cacti.